 Good: This is a pretty decent action figure, and where a good many figures will land.
 If there are QC flaws, they are pretty minor.
 Otherwise, this figure does what it is supposed to, although it doesn't really bring anything new to the table.
 If you're a completest or love the character, it's probably worth picking up for you.
 Sometimes very solid figure that are just overpriced end up here, too.

 Great: This is a figure that meets it's goal and offers at least some unique feature--perhaps an exceptional sculpt, extraordinary paint apps, or fantastic accessories.
 This is the kind of figure you might recommend to someone who only wants to collect the best figures in a given line.
 Since I tend to buy what I like and don't just review everything, you'll usually see more positive ratings than negatives and a lot of great ratings.

 Epic: This is the kind of figure you recommend to someone who many not even collect a specific line or scale, and may not even care for the property.
-It fires on all cylinders, and brings some unique and new ideas to the table in multiple areas with great success or simply just does what it set out to do to perfection.
+It fires on all cylinders and may bring some unique and new ideas to the table with great success or simply just does what it set out to do quite well

 ThEpic Review scale allows a 1/2 point to be given, so you may see Crap and a 1/2, Eh and a 1/2, Good and a 1/2, and Great and a 1/2.
 The 1/2 is used by the reviewer to give a figure a personal swing.
 Maybe you have a good figure of a mutant cheetah, but you really like mutant cheetahs?
 Give it a Good and a 1/2.
 Simple right?